Toronto’s Broken Social Scene plays Manchester concert one day after attack

 Broken Social Scene shared a message on social media ahead of the show saying: “Tonight, we play for the hearts of Manchester.”

-English musician Johnny Marr opened for the band, and at one point joined them onstage in singing “Anthems For A Seventeen Year-Old Girl.”
+English musician Johnny Marr joined them onstage at one point to sing “Anthems For A Seventeen Year-Old Girl.”

 “What’s most important is tonight we’re here together, all of us,” lead vocalist Kevin Drew told the crowd.
 “There’s no other place we’d rather be than here with you.”